dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-02-01-relationships.md

 Paradoxically this kind of works: Because of the size of the country the critical mass of people plus funds which would support this approach exists.
 So a company can start and do well, at least for some time.
 Then it will almost deterministic reach a plateau, where it will be ripe for disruption from a Silicon Valley style startup.
 That's what happens on the macroscopic level.

 Inside the company's microcosm, in the micro level, we have the "demoralization of the troops", the people that actually create wealth are not as much important as the customer facing yes-men (consultants), moreover they are treated as necessary evil / expense and that makes them sad, unproductive and disloyal, rightfully so it seems.

+Next one: KISKE-FIELD-MEDIUM, KISKE-FIELD-LOCAL.